iwoork/homeforpup/docs/features/QUICK_START_COLOR_SELECTOR.md

 ## 🎉 You're Done!

-The ColorSelector is ready to use in both adopter-app and breeder-app.
+The ColorSelector is ready to use in both dog-parent-app and breeder-app.
 Enjoy better color selection! 🐕🎨